 Program of Study

-Students desiring to perform dissertation work through GSBSE are required to complete three laboratory rotations, each lasting one academic semester or summer.
-A rotation abstract booklet will be available for rotating students three months before the start of their first semester in the program.
+Students not directly admitted into a laboratory desiring to perform dissertation work through GSBSE are required to complete three laboratory rotations minimum.
+Potential rotation projects will before the start of their first semester in the program.
 GSBSE requires that at least two Institutions be represented in a student’s rotation experience.
 These rotations are chosen by the student with the goals of providing experiences in diverse research areas and environments, and in the identification of a dissertation mentor.

-There are three mandatory courses that all GSBSE Ph.D. students are required to complete.
-The first course is Introduction to Biomedical Science and Engineering (BMS 625).
-This course is comprised of a series of four modules that provide a framework for an introduction to research in the field of Biomedical Science and Engineering: Signal Transduction, Development, Stress and Genomics.
-The second course must pertain to biocomputing or biostatistics (e.g. BMS 502 Introduction to Bioinformatics or PSY 540 Advanced Psychological Statistics and Methods I).
-The last course must pertain to bioethics and scientific conduct (e.g. INT 601 Responsible Conduct of Research).
-Additional course requirements will be unique for each GSBSE student and will be tailored depending on their degree (Ph.D. in Biomedical Science, or Ph.D. in Biomedical Engineering).
-Coursework will be determined by their dissertation mentor and committee.
-At least twenty total credits of coursework must be performed, and a total of thirty credits completed overall (including thesis credits).
+There are four mandatory courses that all GSBSE Ph.D. students are required to complete.
+The first course is Introduction to Biomedical Science and Engineering (BMS 625) and is comprised of a series of four modules that provide a framework for an introduction to research in the field of Biomedical Science and Engineering: Signal Transduction, Development, Stress and Genomics.
+The second course must pertain to biocomputing or biostatistics (e.g. BMB 502 Introduction to Bioinformatics).
+The third course must pertain to bioethics and scientific conduct (e.g. BMS 605: Responsible Conduct of Research or INT 601 Responsible Conduct of Research).
+The fourth course is the Grant Writing course (BMS 650) usually taken the Fall of the second year.

 Choosing a Dissertation Mentor(s)